Stormy Daniels: Career

 Daniels's first experience as a stripper occurred when she was 17 and visiting a friend at a strip club; she was convinced to perform a "guest set".
 She began stripping for money at the Gold Club in Baton Rouge and became a featured entertainer with Continental Theatrical Agency in September 2000.
 She chose her stage name Stormy Daniels to reflect her love of American rock band Mötley Crüe, whose bassist, Nikki Sixx, named his daughter Storm, and that her father considered naming her Stormy before her mother's choice of Stephanie.

-According to Daniels, her career as pornographic actress started in 2002 with scenes for Sin City and Wicked Pictures.
+According to Daniels, her career as a pornographic actress started in 2002 with scenes for Sin City and Wicked Pictures.
 In 2004, Daniels won the Best New Starlet Award from Adult Video News, which was a surprise to Daniels herself, who had made a $500 bet with another actress that Jesse Jane would win.
-She has directed for Wicked since 2004.Daniels has appeared with performers such as Randy Spears, Julian and Brendon Miller, to whom she was married and who edited about half of her movies.
+She has directed for Wicked since 2004.
+Daniels has appeared with performers such as Randy Spears, Julian and Brendon Miller, to whom she was married and who edited about half of her movies.
 Daniels was inducted into the AVN Hall of Fame on January 18, 2014, and was inducted into the XRCO Hall of Fame on April 16, 2014.
 Her directorial work that year earned 14 AVN Award nominations including a nomination for Best Safe Sex Scene for her performance with Brendon Miller in François Clousot's First Crush.

 Daniels toured strip clubs as part of a 2018 "Make America Horny Again" tour.
 She was given the key to the city of West Hollywood, California, on "Stormy Daniels Day", May 23, 2018.
 Daniels was named to host the 2019 XBIZ Awards.